rudrarathod/yt-mini-player-extention/README.md

 - 👆 **Gesture Area Overlay** — Visualize the left (brightness), center (safe), and right (volume) gesture zones with labels directly on the video (toggle in popup)
 - 🎚️ **Adjustable Sensitivity** — Fine-tune gesture control sensitivity from the popup
 - 🟢 **Live Feature Toggling** — All settings apply in real time—no need to refresh the page
+- 🔍 **Google Lens Button** — Instantly capture the current video frame and search it with Google Lens, right from the player controls (toggle in popup)

 ## 🌐 Browser Support